peaklabs-dev/peaklabs-dev/README.md

 ## 🚀 Indie Developer | 🌍 Full-time Entrepreneur | 🧑‍💻 Core Coolify Developer

 I'm an indie developer and full-time entrepreneur, currently embarking on an exciting building in public journey on [Twitter](https://x.com/peaklabs_dev).
-Join me as I share insights into my life as a core developer at Coolify and my entrepreneurial journey in the tech world!
+Join me as I share insights into my life as a core developer at Coolify and my entrepreneurial journey in the tech world.

 ## 🛠️ Current Projects & Roles